jcthomsonjr/wischolar/sites/all/modules/contrib/itweak_upload/README.txt

 * There are new site-wide settings on the file uploads form (/admin/settings/uploads) under "Attachments display" section
 * Image and attachment display options are configured in each content type:
-  Go to /admin/content/node-type/% under "Attachments display" section
+  Go to /admin/content/node-type and select specific content type, then edit the "Attachments display" section
 * ImageCache preset is required for thumbnails:
-* - AttachmentThumbnail preset (size & crop 60x60) is automatically created by the module
+* - AttachmentThumbnail preset (default size & crop 60x60) is automatically created by the module
+* - AttachmentThumbnail can be modified, or any other preset used
 * - AttachmentThumbnail view permissions are automatically added to anonymous and authenticated roles
 * iTweak Upload completely takes over the attachments display settings on comments.
 It removes setting "Attachments on comments" > "Image attachments on comments" in content type forms by comment_upload.module